WebAudio/web-audio-cg/audio-device-client/explainer.md

 This idea was quickly turned down by Audio Working Group because it changes the fundamental of Web Audio API implementation.
-Also this does not address problems outside of Web Audio API such as I/O hardware configuration.
+Also this does not address problems outside of Web Audio API such as audio hardware I/O configuration.

 ## Conclusion